Explore Google Axion C4A instances in Google Cloud

-Google Axion C4A is a family of Arm-based virtual machines built on Google’s custom Axion CPU, which is based on Arm Neoverse-V2 cores.
-Designed to deliver high performance with improved energy efficiency, these virtual machines offer strong performance for modern cloud workloads such as CI/CD pipelines, microservices, media processing, and general-purpose applications.
+Google Axion C4A is a family of Arm-based VMs built on Google’s custom Axion processors, which use Arm Neoverse-V2 cores.
+These VMs deliver high performance with improved energy efficiency for modern cloud workloads such as CI/CD pipelines, microservices, media processing, and general-purpose applications.

-The C4A series provides an Arm-based alternative to x86 virtual machines, enabling developers to evaluate cost, performance, and efficiency trade-offs in Google Cloud.
-For Kubernetes users, Axion C4A instances provide a practical way to run Arm-native clusters and validate tooling such as Helm on modern cloud infrastructure.
+The C4A series provides an Arm-based alternative to x86 VMs, enabling developers to evaluate cost, performance, and efficiency trade-offs in Google Cloud.
+For Kubernetes users, C4A instances provide a practical way to run Arm-native clusters and validate tooling such as Helm on modern cloud infrastructure.

 To learn more about Google Axion, see the Google blog Introducing Google Axion Processors, our new Arm-based CPUs .